NillionNetwork/nada-numpy/README.md

 ## Features

 ### Use Numpy Array Features

 - **Dot Product**: Compute the dot product between two NadaArray objects.
 - **Element-wise Operations**: Perform element-wise addition, subtraction, multiplication, and division with broadcasting support.
 - **Stacking**: Horizontally and vertically stack arrays.

+### Use additional Array helpers

+- **Shuffling**: Our implementation shuffles a 1D array using the Benes network, which rearranges elements in a deterministic yet seemingly random order.
+The Benes network is commonly used in sorting and switching circuits and requires the input array length to be a power of two (e.g., 2, 4, 8, 16).
+The shuffled array contains the same elements as the input, just in a different order.

 ### Use Decimal Numbers in Nada

 - **Rational Number Support**: Our implementation of `Rational` and `SecretRational` allows the use of simplified implementations of decimal numbers on top of Nillion.

 ## Installation

 ### Using pip

 ```bash